Learning and Selfconfirming Equilibria in Network Games: Local externalities

-\begin{example} Consider Figure \ref{fig:net1}, representing a network between 4 nodes.
-We set $\alpha_i=0.1$ for each player $i$.
-Let us first assume that each arrow represents a positive externality of $0.2$ (and arrows point to the source of the externality).
-In this case we have one NEs, but 16 possible SCEs, one for each subset of the players that we allow to be active.
-Table \ref{table:1} reports the action of players in each case (we omit redundant pairs and singletons).
-Note that player 3, when active, always plays the same action $a_3 = 0.1$, because she is not affected by any externality.
-Other players, instead, play differently when active, according to who else is active.
+\begin{example} {Consider Figure \ref{fig:net1}, representing a network with 4 nodes/players.
+We set $\alpha _{i}=0.1$ for every $i$.
+First assume that each arrow represents a positive externality of $0.2$ (and arrows point to the source of the externality), but we allow agents to believe that links may also be a source of negative externality.
+Then, agents may find it justifiable to be inactive.
+In this case we have one Nash equilibrium (NE)\footnote{ Note that with positive externalities the unique Nash equilibrium is the only rationalizable action profile, i.e., the only one consistent with common knowledge of the game, rationality, and common belief in rationality.} , but 16 possible SCE's, one for each subset of the players that we allow to be active.} {Table \ref{table:1} reports the actions of players in each case (we omit redundant doubletons and singletons).
+Note that player $3$, when active, always plays the same action $a_{3}=0.1$, because she is not affected by any externality.
+Other players, instead, when active, play differently according to who else is active.}

-Consider now the same network, but assume that each arrow represents a negative externality of $0.6$.
-In this case we have more NEs (there is not a NE where all players are active, but there are 3 NEs), but less than 16 SCEs (there are 13), because for some subset $J$ of players (such as $J=I=\{1,2,3,4\}$) there is no SCE in which all its elements are active.
-Table \ref{table:2} reports the actions of players in each case (we omit redundant pairs and singletons). \end{example}
+{ Consider now the same network, but assume that each arrow represents a negative externality of $-0.6$.
+In this case we have more NE's (there is no NE where all players are active, but there are 3 NE's), but less than 16 SCE's (there are 13), because for some subset $J$ of players (such as $J=I=\{1,2,3,4\}$) there is no SCE in which all its agents are active.
+Table \ref{table:2} reports the actions of players in each case (we omit redundant doubletons and singletons).} \end{example}

-This simple example shows that moving from a case of full complementarity to a case of full substitability, we may increase the number of Nash Equilibria and decrease the number of SCEs.
-However, even in the limiting case where substitution effects are extremely strong, the two sets of equilibria will not coincide, because the strategy profile in which everyone is inactive will be a an SCE but not an NE.